 All the money invested by the shareholder in a company named as share capital.
 As a result, the shareholders will receive some return for their investment in the form of share ownership of the company.
 In Indonesia, the share capital for local PT and PT PMA is regulated under the Lam No. 40 Year 2007 on Company Law, which includes all the regulations on the minimum authorized capital and paid-up capital, as well as the purchase and sales of the shares.

-Based on the Company Law, minimum of 25% of the total share capital is issued and paid-up in full.
+Based on the Company Law, a minimum of IDR 10 billion share capital is issued and paid up in full.
 Whereas the remaining can be used to obtain extra capital for the company.
 Based on Article 33 verse (3) of the Company Law, therefore the further increase of the capital should then be paid in full.

 The company’s shares can only be issued under the owner’s name.
 The payment made in selling and purchasing shares must be made in the form of money.
 The value of the shares MUST BE stated in rupiah.
 However, the real payment can be made in other currencies (and see also the new regulation on the mandatory use of rupiah in Indonesia territory).

-To fulfill divestment requirement stated in the company’s principle license, companies usually use a sale-and buyback strategy.
-In this strategy, the shares are temporally sold to a trusted Indonesian party and after the requirements set by the government has been met, the shares are brought back by the company.
+To fulfill the divestment requirement stated in the company’s principal license, companies usually use a sale-and buyback strategy.
+In this strategy, the shares are temporally sold to a trusted Indonesian party and after the requirements set by the government have been met, the shares are brought back by the company.
 The minimum amount of shares divested by the company is usually 10 million rupiah for one shareholder.

 In order to change the structure of the shareholder or the amount of shares ownership that happen because of the transfer of shares, several documents that must be submitted to the Minister of Law and Human Rights are needed, including: